orban/blog/articles/2011-02-17-neat-algorithms---flocking.md

         @p.endShape()
         @p.popMatrix()

+    # flock function, passed the Processing instance by Processing itself
     flock = (processing) ->
       start = new Vector(processing.width/2,processing.height/2)

+      # Instantiate 100 boids who start in the middle of the map, have a maxmimum
+      # speed of 2, maximum force of 0.05, and give them a reference to the
+      # processing instance so they can render themselves.
       boids = for i in [0..100]
         new Boid(start, 2, 0.05, processing)